cfech/spring-security/README.md

 ## 81 JSESSIONID and Issues With It ##
 -  `JSESSIONID` : tells spring whether user is valid
-- this is a simple token, good for what it does but wont help with communications between services
+- this is a simple token, good for what it does but wont help with communication between services
 - does not hold any user data
 - saved as a cookie in the browser, which is tied to the session
 - invalidated if the server is restarted